thejasonlee/twitter_clone/README.md

 We aim to build a simple Twitter clone called Gritter.

 In the app users will be able to:
-- login to an account using a password that is encrypted
+- Login to an account using a password that is encrypted
-- read a feed of public tweets
+- Read a feed of public tweets
-- tweet to their own feed (which also adds content to the public feed)
+- Tweet to their own feed (which also adds content to the public feed)
-- browse the feeds of other users
+- Browse the feeds of other users
-- 'follow' other users (i.e. generate a feed from content authored by users they are 'following')
+- 'Follow' other users (i.e. generate a feed from content authored by users they are 'following')
-- 'like' tweets (a binary on/off like button)
+- 'Like' tweets (a binary on/off like button)
-- reply to tweets
+- Reply to tweets
-- retweet tweets by others (i.e. add another's tweet to their own feed)
+- Retweet tweets by others (i.e. add another's tweet to their own feed)
-- edit their own tweets (not a feature currently available in real Twitter)
+- Edit their own tweets (not a feature currently available in real Twitter)
-- delete their own tweets
+- Delete their own tweets
-- create a filter for content that is viewable in their feeds
+- Create a filter for content that is viewable in their feeds
-- will 'mute' content either by keyword, tweet location, tweet author
+- 'Mute' content either by keyword, tweet location, tweet author

 Tweets will be limited to 240 characters in length.